 Dream Bedrooms

 Bedrooms are making dreams worth remembering with next-level sleep experiences.
-As recent research underscores the link between ample sleep quality and longevity, bedroom design rightfully takes on a wellness bent.
-A good night’s sleep goes beyond the bed.
+Recent research underscores the link between ample sleep quality and longevity, with bedroom design rightfully taking on a wellness bent.
 Crafting a room that encourages sleep goes beyond the bed, veering toward minimalism, soothing tones that naturally invite relaxation and a more anti-tech or analog approach to the space to encourage better sleep.
 No televisions and furniture with built-in outlets to streamline cord clutter and integrate technology are on the rise, to help avoid scrolling our screens before bedtime, a sure path to poor sleep.
 Adding smart lighting is another popular request, that supports circadian rhythms with warmer tones for waking up and winding down.

 Adding smart lighting is another popular request, that supports circadian rhythms with warmer tones for waking up and winding down.
 Photo: Banda Property

-Automatic blackout draperies are increasingly popular as well as multi-tiered, multi-layered window treatments such as blinds, Roman shades, and curtains that allow people to control the amount of daylight unlike using one layer of blackout curtains.
+Automatic blackout curtains are increasingly popular as well as multi-tiered, multi-layered window treatments such as blinds and Roman shades, that allow people to control the amount of daylight unlike using one layer of blackout curtains.

 A good night’s sleep goes beyond the bed.
 Photo: Vogue Living Tamsin Johnson new renovation of Rae’s Wategos